N1ckP3rsl3y/TheBubbleBots/Deliverables/Deliverable 4: Implementation 1.md

 ### Deployment

-The BubbleBots will be utilizing the Oracle cloud system to deploy our stable version.
-Oracle is a free-to-use cloud software architecture manager that utilizes tools to help manage, migrate, and build a sound application.
+The BubbleBots will be utilizing hostwinds to house and deploy our website for public use.

 ### Licensing